 • Obstruction of the bile duct: This prevents the liver from disposing of bilirubin.

-• Hemolytic anemia: The production of bilirubin increases when large quantities of red blood cells are broken down.
+• Hemolytic anemia: The breakdown of large quantities of red blood cells increases the production of bilirubin.

 • Gilbert’s syndrome: This is an inherited condition that impairs the ability of enzymes to process the excretion of bile.

 • Cholestasis: This interrupts the flow of bile from the liver.
-The bile containing conjugated bilirubin remains in the liver instead of being excreted.
+The liver retains the bile containing conjugated bilirubin instead of excreting it.

 Please contact us anytime to discuss your special research projects and customized human tissue sample requirements.